IBM/ibm-cert-manager-operator/docs/adoption-guide.md

             }
             return nil
         ````

             - Notice how the `SecretName` is `common-services-ca-secret` -> This name will be provided by us, and this is the proposed name.
 This can change within the next two weeks.
             - Notice the `Name` of your Issuer.
 It should not clash with the Issuer name of others in the same namespace.
 1. Create your Certificate (cert-manager resource) using the Issuer you created in step 1 as its issuerRef.
-    - Example go code (see yaml example above if you wish to do it that way)"
+    - Example go code (see yaml example above if you wish to do it that way):

         ````
             crt := &certmgr.Certificate{
                 ObjectMeta: metav1.ObjectMeta{